juharris/code-reviewer/README.md

 top: 100

 # The source branch of the pull requests to check.
-# By default pull requests from all branches are checked.
+# By default, pull requests from all branches are checked.
 # pr_branch: 'my-branch'

 # The target branch of the pull requests to check.
-# By default pull requests to all branches are checked.
+# By default, pull requests to all branches are checked.
 target_branch: 'main'

 # The status of the pull requests to check.